leestott/ResponsibleAI/README.md

 Run `src/monitoring/datadrift-pipeline.ipynb` to create and execute data drift detector.
 At the end of this notebook, you will be able to make a request with new data in order to detect drift

-Go to Azure ML portal models section.
+Go to Azure Machine Learning portal models section.
 In the details tab now you can see a new section about Data Drift Detector status and configuration.

 ![Data Drift in portal](./src/monitoring/images/drift_service.png)

 ## 7. Execute pipeline with retrain configuration

-If Data Drift coefficient is greater than the configured threshold a new alert will be send to the final user.
+If Data Drift coefficient is greater than the configured threshold a new alert will be sent to the final user.
 In that moment, the user will can execute the re-train pipeline in order to improve the performance of the model taking into account the new collected data.

 Go to Azure ML Portal Pipelines section.
 Click on the last pipeline version.
 Then, you will have to click on submit button.
 Now, you should see something like the following image: